 I wish I had a clean resolution for this.
 A five-step process for converting old resentment into something useful.
 But the truth — the one that sits in the chest like a stone — is that some of those years can't be reclaimed.
 The appreciation was real.
 The appreciation was insufficient.
 And both of those things are true at the same time.

-What I keep returning to is the parking lot.
-The person sitting alone after the applause, feeling something they couldn't name.
-I think about how long it took them to understand that they weren't angry at the people who thanked them.
-They were angry at themselves — for never having said, clearly and without apology, what kind of thanks would have actually mattered.
+What I keep returning to is that bar around the corner.
+My friend sitting alone after the applause, feeling something he couldn't name.
+I think about how long it took him to understand that he wasn't angry at the people who thanked him.
+He was angry at himself — for never having said, clearly and without apology, what kind of thanks would have actually mattered.

-Not the plaque.
+Not the accolades.
 Not the speech.
-Not the gift card to a restaurant they'd never visit.
+Not the bottle of whisky he'd never open.

 Just someone pulling up a chair and saying: Tell me what it was really like.